emericg/WatchFlower/docs/wp6003-ble-api.md

 | 06-07 | uint16_be |                   | HCHO (µg/m3)          |
 | 06-07 | uint16_be | 560               | eCO2 (PPM)            |

+The sensor needs a couple of minutes to warm up and send valid data (VOC and HCHO will read 16383 in the mean time) and about an hour to provide accurate and stable readings.

 ## Advertisement data

 There seems to be no advertisement message broadcasted.